DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

 You can clean-up the Business Network with: npm run clean

-# deploying the Decision Service
+# deploying XOM

 At this point, you should have a RES running as a Docker Container.
 We need to deploy the Decision Service on it.
 A deployment feature has been integrated in the vehicle-lifecycle demo to deploy ruleapps through the Blockchain.

+You can deploy the XOM from Rule Designer using the deployment feature of this product.
+Otherwise you can deploy the XOM through the Blockchain.

+To deploy the XOM throught the Blockchain, you should perform the following actions:
+- in Rule Designer, you need to generate the XOM (and the Ruleapp)
     - Launch Rule Designer 8.9.0 on a workspace that contains vehicle-lifecycle-xom and vehicle-lifecycle-decision-service
-- Open the deployer file in 'deployment'
-- make sure the Ruleset base version (in Decision Operation tab) is set to the right version (1.0 to start, to be incremented when you want to deployer newer version)

-- The first time, you need to deploy the XOM to the RES.
-Right click on the deployer file in the project explorer and select 'Rule Execution Server / Deploy XOM...'

     - right click on the deployer file in the project explorer and select 'Rule Execution Server / Deploy...'
     - in the wizard, UNCHECK THE TARGET SERVER so that the Ruelapp archive is generated in the output directory and not deployed directly to the RES
-    - this operation generate a vehicle.jar in the 'output' directory
+        - this operation generate a 'vehicle.jar' in the 'output' directory
+        - this operation generate a 'vehicle-lifecycle-xom.zip' in the 'resources/xom-libraries' directory
+- run 'npm run deployXom ../vehicle-lifecycle-decision-service/resources/xom-libraries/vehicle-lifecycle-xom.zip 1.0'

+# deploying the Decision Service

 - run 'npm run deployRuleapp ../vehicle-lifecycle-decision-service/output/vehicle.jar 1.0 1.0'
     - note that 'npm run deployRuleapp' deploy this ruleapp with these versions

+When you change the rules, you need to increment the version number of the ruleset.
+You can do that in Rule Designer:
+- Open the deployer file in 'deployment'
+- make sure the Ruleset base version (in Decision Operation tab) is set to the right version (1.0 to start, to be incremented when you want to deploye newer version)

 # submitting a suspicious transaction